Bridgend & Cowbridge, Glamorgan

 County of Glamorgan Bettws, Colwinstone, Cowbridge, Cwmdu, Eglwys Brewis, Ewenny, Flemingstone, Gilestone, Higher Coychurch, Higher Coyty [Coity], Higher Newcastle, Higher Tythegston, Kenfig, Laleston, Lisworney, Llanblethian, Llandough, Llandow, Llandyfodwg, Llangan, Llangeinor, Llanharan, Llanharry, Llanilid, Llanmaes, Llanmihangel, Llansannor, Llantwit, Major, Lower Coychurch, Lower Coyty, Lower Llangynwyd, Lower Newcastle, Lower Tythegston, Marcross, Merthyrmawr, Middle Llangynwyd, Monknash, Newton Nottage, Penlline, Peterston-super-Montem, Pencoed, Pyle, St Athan's, St Brides, Minor, St Brides (including St Brides, Lampha and Southerndown), St Donats, St Hilary, St Mary Church, St Mary Hill, Wick, Ynysawdre, Ystradowen.

 A Bridgend & Cowbridge Union workhouse for 200 inmates was erected in 1836-8 at the east side of Quarella Road in Bridgend.
 The Poor Law Commissioners authorised an expenditure of £4,400 on construction of the building which was intended to accommodate 200 inmates.
 It was designed by George Wilkinson who was the architect of many other union workhouses in England and Wales including those at Neath and Cardiff.
-The Bridgend & Cowbridge workhouse, built in his favoured Elizabethan style, also foreshadowed appearance of the workhouses in Ireland all of which were designed by Wilkinson (see for example Swineford).
+The Bridgend & Cowbridge workhouse, built in his favoured Elizabethan style, also foreshadowed the appearance of the workhouses in Ireland, almost all of which were designed by Wilkinson.

 Bridgend & Cowbridge followed the Commissioners' model cruciform or "square" layout with separate accommodation wings for the different classes of inmate (male/female, infirm/able-bodied etc.) radiating from a central hub.
 Its location and layout are shown on the 1938 map below: